 Conscious Capitalism -- Can Companies Care in the Downturn?

-Get the working capital your business needs from Entrepreneur Lending, powered by CAN Capital.
-Learn More »I read a fascinating article in the Dallas Morning News this week about why the corporate values of The Container Store and Whole Foods Market are similar.
+Opinions expressed by Entrepreneur contributors are their own.I read a fascinating article in the Dallas Morning News this week about why the corporate values of The Container Store and Whole Foods Market are similar.
 The founders of the two companies, Kip Tindell and John Mackey, apparently shared a house with a few other roomies while attending the University of Texas.

 Both emerged from these formative years to start companies that went on to major success based in part on their groundbreaking philosophy that all stakeholders matter -- employees, customers and the community as well as investors.
 That more profits come from caring than from naked greed.